-Back in the early-2000s some of our longer serving (older!) staff, myself included, were working at British American Racing – a Formula 1 team that would eventually transition into Mercedes F1.
+Back in the early-2000s some of our longer serving (older!) staff, myself included, were working at British American Racing.
+For those who may not know, this was a Formula 1 team that would eventually transition into Mercedes F1.

-We were getting into optimisation as a method of maximising aerodynamic performance and our workflow used Sculptor to morph geometry coupled with our own Kriging codes to find the optimum designs.
+We were getting into optimisation as a method of maximising aerodynamic performance.
+Our workflow used Sculptor to morph geometry coupled with our own Kriging codes to find the optimum designs.

 We faced one big headache though – commercial CFD licensing costs meant we could only afford a finite number of licences.
 Optimisation, however, can require large numbers of simulations, easily swallowing licenses for days.
 Consequently, optimisations would only be run on weekends and holidays when more licenses would be free.

-Getting someone to change CFD process can be a massive ask.
+Getting someone to change CFD process and adopt open source CFD can be a massive ask.
 They know how their existing code works, they have worked hard on developing the recipe and, hopefully, they like the results they get.

 So, our development team came up with a cunning plan – to seamlessly run OpenFOAM in parallel to Fluent without the user having to do anything – Stealth CFD.